smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: 64

-.. cmdoption:: --token-queue-safety-border number

-    Specifies the number of tokens that can be sent at maximum as reaction to one single pattern match.
-    More precisely, it determines the number of token slots that are left empty when the token queue is detected to be full.

-Default: 16

 .. cmdoption:: --token-id-offset number

     ``number`` = Number where the numeric values for the token ids start to count.
 Note, that this